Legal - Compatible

 Technical - Works Together

-Short of being compliant, there are technical aspects.
+Short of being Compatible, there are technical aspects.

 The power supply of the panel uses the word "Regulated".
 Usually, the words 24 volts regulated means that no matter what happens to the utility voltage, the output will stay at 24 volts.
 But the specifications aren't complete enough to know for sure if that is what the manufacturer really means.

 Both UL and FM have their stamps on the sheet, but there isn't enough information on the sheet to know if the panel will power the sounders properly.